JR-Wesley/Notes/README.md

 ## 📚 Reference

-I've copied and modified a framework by <a href="https://github.com/ProudBenzene/Reverse1999Wiki-in-Obsidian">A local Wikipedia in Obsidian</a> for my own usage.
+I've copied and modified a notebook framework by <a href="https://github.com/ProudBenzene/Reverse1999Wiki-in-Obsidian">A local Wikipedia in Obsidian</a> for my own usage.